 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 100,242 people, 37,994 houses or apartments, and a median cost of homes of $412,095, Renton house prices are not only among the most expensive in Washington, Renton real estate also is some of the most expensive in all of America.
+With a population of 100,242, 37,994 total housing units (homes and apartments), and a median house value of $436,194, Renton house prices are not only among the most expensive in Washington, Renton real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Renton, accounting for 51.61% of the city's housing units.
 Other types of housing that are prevalent in Renton include large apartment complexes or high rise apartments ( 34.97%), duplexes, homes converted to apartments or other small apartment buildings ( 7.14%), and a few row houses and other attached homes ( 4.11%).

 People in Renton primarily live in small (one, two or no bedroom) single-family detached homes.
 Renton has a mixture of owner-occupied and renter-occupied housing.